gkcng/vertex-deepspeed/README.md

 As explained above, in this repo, the training cluster is provisioned as a worker pool within Vertex AI Training.
 It offers you a simple way to get started with DeepSpeed on Vertex.

 While `llm-pipeline-examples` uses Vertex AI for the production pipeline, model management and deployment endpoint, the training cluster is provisioned under the user's project directly as a Compute Engine cluster.
-It is based on the [AI infra cluster provisioning tool](https://github.com/GoogleCloudPlatform/ai-infra-cluster-provisioning).
-The tool is intended as an easy way to configure everything needed to successfully run a GPU cluster at large-scale using a variety of machines including A3.
+It is based on the [AI infra cluster provisioning tool (CPT)](https://github.com/GoogleCloudPlatform/ai-infra-cluster-provisioning).

-> To provision the cluster of VMs, we use a pre created container we call ‘batch container’ [...]
+> *To provision the cluster of VMs, we use a pre created container we call ‘batch container’ [...]
 Creating VMs using the tool is as simple as filling a few environment variables and calling an entry point.
 It will automatically create the cluster with an image of choice and run a starting command on all VMs. [...]
-When the job completes successfully, we call the entry point again requesting the destruction of the cluster.
+When the job completes successfully, we call the entry point again requesting the destruction of the cluster.*

 Using the CPT tool to provision in your project has the following benefits: